artefactual/archivematica-docs/user-manual/ingest/ingest.rst

       Create a new directory in Arrange pane

 #.
-Click and drag files from the Originals pane into your desired directory in the
+Click and drag files from the Originals pane into your desired directory in
-   arrange panel.
+   the arrange panel.
 You can move either individual files or entire directories.
-Note:
+Note: all files must be in a directory inside of Arrange.
-   All files must be in a directory inside of Arrange.
    “Arrange” cannot be used as the top directory.

 #.
-When you have completed moving files and directories into the Arrange pane, select
+When you have completed moving files and directories into the Arrange pane,
-   your desired top-level directory - this is the directory that will become your SIP.
+   select your desired top-level directory - this is the directory that will become your SIP.
 Click on Create SIP.
 Any files or directories which are not inside the directory you choose will remain in the Arrange pane until you create a SIP that includes these files and directories.

    .. figure:: images/Create-SIP.*
       :align: center